 The New Channel Number is set to the operating channel number of the target cluster after cluster switching.

-The Reference Timestamp field contains the lower 4 octets of the TSF timer value sampled at the instant that the MAC received the DMG Beacon frame.
+The Reference Timestamp field contains the lower 4 octets of the TSF timer value sampled at the instant that the STA’s MAC received the DMG Beacon frame of the S-PCP or S-AP of the target cluster.

 The Reported Cluster Control field contains the Cluster Control field included in the received DMG Beacon frame of the S-PCP or S-AP.

+The Reported BI Duration field is set to the BI value of the reported S-PCP or S-AP, expressed in TUs.

+The Cluster Switch Count field either is set to the number of TBTTs until the PCP/AP sending the Cluster Switch Announcement element switches to the new cluster or is set to 0.
+A value of 1 indicates that the switch occurs immediately before the next TBTT.
+A value of 0 indicates that the switch occurs at any time after the frame containing the element is transmitted.

 8.4.2.149 Cluster Report element